suramya-shah/introduction-to-microfrontends/README.md

 5. Performance limitations: Monolithic frontends can suffer from performance issues as the entire frontend is loaded at once, leading to slower load times and increased resource consumption.

-To address these disadvantages, alternative architectural pattern- micro frontends have emerged.
+To address these disadvantages, alternative architectural pattern called micro frontends have emerged.
 Micro frontends offer modular and independent units of the frontend, enabling faster development cycles, flexibility in technology choices, easier maintenance, improved team collaboration, and enhanced performance optimization.
 By breaking down the frontend into smaller, self-contained modules, micro frontends provide a solution to the limitations of monolithic frontends, allowing for more scalable, adaptable, and maintainable web applications.

-## What are Micro Frontends?
+What are Micro Frontends?

 Micro frontends are an architectural pattern in web development that offers an alternative approach to building frontend applications.
 In this pattern, the frontend of an application is divided into smaller, independent units or modules.
 Each module, known as a micro frontend, can be developed, deployed, and maintained separately from the others.
 Each micro frontend represents a specific functionality or feature of the application and can be developed using different technologies, frameworks, or programming languages.